shotover/shotover-proxy/docs/src/user-guide/hot_reload.md

 6. Once all connections are drained, the original instance terminates and removes the Unix socket.

 7. Once the old instance terminates, the new instance will be able to create its own Unix socket.
 Once this is done, the new instance will create its own Unix Socket at the configured path.
 The socket path is specified as a command line argument.
-Both the original and new Shotover instances must use the exact same socket path for hot reload to work.

 ### Gradual Shutdown